 The Sixth Amendment to the U.S. Constitution and the constitutions of the individual states guarantee the right to a speedy trial.
 Under the federal constitution, there is no precise measurement of what is or isn't "speedy."
 But many states and the federal government have laws specifying the time within which prosecutors must bring defendants to trial.

 For example, in California, the government must get a defendant charged with a felony to trial within 60 days of arraignment on an indictment or information unless there is "good cause" for delay.
 (Cal.
 Penal Code § 1382.)
-Of course, the defendant can waive any potential speedy-trial claim by agreeing to the proceedings moving slower than the law provides.
+A defendant can waive (give up) their right to a speedy trial by agreeing to the proceedings moving slower than the law provides.

 Among the justifications for the right to a speedy trial are:

 The term "speedy" is relative in the legal context.
 What constitutes a speedy trial in one instance might not in another.
 In general, though, a speedy trial is one that occurs as soon as reasonably possible, subject to qualifications.